B

 Bulloxers are a mix between the boxer and English bulldog.
 Both breeds have interesting histories, as they were used as fighting, hunting, and working dogs.
 Therefore, these are two highly intelligent and incredibly athletic breeds, traits this hybrid inherits.

 While boxers are generally tall and lean, bulldogs tend to be incredibly stocky and muscular.
-As a result, this boxer and bulldog mix often inherit the best of both their parents, becoming a lean, tall, long, and athletic canine.
+As a result, this boxer and bulldog mix often inherits the best of both their parents, becoming a lean, tall, long, and athletic canine.

 A boxer bulldog (bull-boxer) puppy